MildlyFootwear/VFSLauncher/README.md

 ```

-will make the example game executable think that whatever is in the mods folder is actually under the Game folder and will the game will save info to "C:\saves" instead of the default folder under My Documents.
+will make the example game executable think that whatever is in the mods folder is actually under the Game folder and the game will save info to "C:\saves" instead of the default folder under My Documents.

 Launch with command arguments to load a profile and the executable you wish to hook into it.